VladChat/luggage-scale/blog_src/content/posts/2025/10/planned-parenthood-clinics-in-louisiana-close-mechanical-luggage-scale-battery-f.md

 - Readability: Digital screens are easy to read in low light; mechanical dials are immediate and don’t require a power-on delay.
 - Consistency over time: Mechanical designs have fewer failure points.
 If you use your scale sporadically, a digital model’s battery may die between trips; a mechanical scale is always on.

-For an in-depth comparison, see our guide: <a href="https://luggage-scale.com/blog/mechanical-vs-digital-luggage-scales">Mechanical vs. Digital Luggage Scales: Pros, Cons, and Best Uses</a>.
+For an in-depth comparison, see our guide: Mechanical vs. Digital Luggage Scales: Pros, Cons, and Best Uses.

 ## How to Use a Mechanical Luggage Scale Correctly